Raruto/tile-proxy-php/README.md

 Download project files and upload it into your web hosting of your choice.

-Open the **"proxy-test.html"** within your browser, your proxy server should display you a simple slippy maps rendering default Open Street Map tiles.
+Open the **"test.html"** file within your browser, your proxy server should display you a simple slippy maps rendering default Open Street Map tiles.
 Or test directly  in your browser with a tile URL such as: http://www.example.com/tiles/15/17024/10792.png

 **NB.** Remeber to check your web server folder permissions: **777** or **755**